It ended 35 years ago today but many who were there likely remember it as if it were yesterday.

 By now most of the British ships had reached the TEZ.

 The Argentine ship the General Belgrano was also inching closer to the TEZ.
-Although it didn’t get into the zone the British were so concerned that this destroyer would sink one of Britain’s two aircraft carriers (which would have lost the war for Britain) the decision was made to attack it anyway.
+Although it didn’t get into the zone the British were so concerned that this cruiser would sink one of Britain’s two aircraft carriers (which would have lost the war for Britain) the decision was made to attack it anyway.

 The British submarine HMS Conqueror torpedoed it before it could be allowed to get any closer to the rest of the British task force.
 323 people were killed.